Frxxx/FrX-s-Diseases/README.md

-Diseases framework made for fulvousroleplay, polish HL2RP.
+Diseases script made for fulvousroleplay, polish HL2RP.
+It includes cold, flu and tuberculosis.